 Financial Recovery From a Natural Disaster

-One initial step that should always be taken after a natural disaster strikes is checking with your insurance to see what damages are covered by your particular policy.
+One initial step that should always be taken after a natural disaster strikes is checking with your insurance to see what damages your policy covers.
 Most natural disasters are covered by home insurance and can be an excellent way to fund rebuilding projects without having to take a major monetary hit.

 However, if you find your home insurance will not cover certain damages, there are several other options that can help temporarily relieve the financial strain.
 If you have a supportive network of family and friends, you may want to consider starting a crowdfunding effort or asking for hands-on help with the cleanup and repairs.

-Another option is to take out a short-term loan in order to help you stay afloat during the immediate aftermath of the event.
+Another option is to take out a short-term loan to help you stay afloat during the event’s immediate aftermath.
 However, be careful to keep track of the long-term repercussions of the loan, along with any additional sums that you might borrow as you go along.
 You want to avoid a scenario where you’ve dug yourself into a deep financial hole once the initial dust of your recovery efforts has settled.

 Don’t Compromise When You Can Help It